 As the world moves towards newer generations, it is easy to overlook the contributions and characteristics of previous ones such as Generation X.

-While Generation X is often overlooked, understanding them is essential for a few reasons:
+While Generation X is often overlooked, understanding them is essential.
+Here is why:

 They are the leaders of today: